duckdb/duckdb/src/include/duckdb/main/capi/header_generation/README.md

 # How to add a function to the C API
 The only way to add function to the C api is to add them to the `JSON` definition files in `src/include/duckdb/main/capi/header_generation/functions`.
 To add a C API function to the headers, there are two options.
+Note that the one you are probably looking for is adding the function to both C API and the `dev` version of the Extension C API.

 ## Adding the function to the C API only
 To add a function to the C API, but not the struct-of-function-pointers, simply create an entry in one of the `src/include/duckdb/main/capi/header_generation/functions/*.json` file for it.